Another casualty of 2020: The magic of the snow day | Times Leader

 COVID-19 has robbed a lot from children in 2020, and in many school districts in northern climes it is now stealing the magic of the snow day — waking up to find that school has been canceled and the day will be filled with snowballs and snow angels.

-New York City Mayor Bill de Blasio made it clear as the city began preparing for up to a foot of snow by Thursday that students there — including ones still attending classes in person — will be expected to log in and work as usual.
+Mayor Bill de Blasio made it clear as the city began preparing for the storm that rolled through the region Wednesday and Thursday that students there — including ones still attending classes in person — would have to log in and work as usual.

 Kids have lost too much instruction time already, he said, though he admitted to mixed feelings.